Captain America and the Falcon: Publication history

-The "Anti-Cap"
+"Anti-Cap"

 The main supporting character around which most of the storylines in Captain America and the Falcon revolved was known as the "Anti-Cap."
 The name "Anti-Cap" for this character comes from a line in issue #2:

-No official in-universe real name or code name was ever revealed and this nickname became the character's de facto name.
+The character's name was never revealed, with this nickname becoming his de facto name.

-The "Anti-Cap" is a Navy SEAL operative of the Office of Naval Intelligence.
+"Anti-Cap" is a Navy SEAL operative of the Office of Naval Intelligence.
 He first attempted to join the United States armed forces after his girlfriend was killed in the Oklahoma City bombing, but was rejected for health reasons.
 After this failure he was recruited by the O.N.I. in order to take part in a black op program designed to create a secret super operative to be used exclusively by the O.N.I.

 His superhuman strength and endurance comes from a drug named acetovaxidol which is regulated in his system via a computer grafted to his spine.
-Acetovaxidol is a drug that had appeared previously in the Marvel Universe, as the source of Luke Cage's powers.
-Unlike Cage's constant internal supply, the "Anti-Cap" gets his acetovaxidol via skin patches.
-Without the fixes these patches give him, the "Anti-Cap" would lapse in possibly fatal withdrawal symptoms.
+Acetovaxidol is a drug that had appeared previously in the Marvel Universe as the source of Luke Cage's powers.
+Unlike Cage's constant internal supply, "Anti-Cap" gets his acetovaxidol via skin patches.
+Without the fixes these patches give him, "Anti-Cap" would lapse in possibly fatal withdrawal symptoms.

 Plot synopsis

-Issues #1–4: "Two Americas"

 The first issue opens in the middle of a crisis.
 The Falcon has broken Leila Davis, an American journalist he has a past relationship with, out of the Guantanamo Bay detention camp.
-A figure the reader later learns to be the "Anti-Cap" is in Cuba searching for the Falcon.
-He eventually finds him, taking shelter in the compound of the Rivas Family, an infamous drug cartel with CIA connections.
+A figure the reader later learns to be "Anti-Cap" is in Cuba searching for the Falcon.
+He eventually finds him, taking shelter in the compound of the Rivas Family, a drug cartel with CIA connections.
 While this is happening, Captain America attempts to find out why Leila Davis was arrested.
 Not finding any answers, he leaves for Cuba to help his partner.

-Having captured Leila Davis and the Falcon, the "Anti-Cap" steals a cargo plane from the Guantanamo Bay Naval Base and begins to fly it back to the United States.
+Having captured Leila Davis and the Falcon, "Anti-Cap" steals a cargo plane from the Guantanamo Bay Naval Base and begins to fly it back to the United States.
 Somewhere over the Straits of Florida this plane collides with the plane that has Captain America and the Scarlet Witch aboard.
 The occupants of the two planes escape unharmed and make their way back to dry land.
-The Falcon, Leila Davis and the "Anti-Cap" end up in Florida.
+The Falcon, Leila Davis and "Anti-Cap" end up in Florida.
 Captain America is teleported to Cuba by the Scarlet Witch who then leaves to return to the United States.
 Captain America then rendezvous with S.H.I.E.L.D. agent Ali Morales who gives him all of S.H.
-I.E.L.D.'s known information on the "Anti-Cap".
+I.E.L.D.'s known information on "Anti-Cap".